People frequently ask me about making arrangements in a Final Decree to take care of current or future college expenses for their children.

 You first need to realize that under Texas law, a parent is not legally obligated to provide any support for a child once the child has turned 18 years old and has graduated from high school (whichever happens last).

-I do not believe that a judge has the legal authority under Texas law to order you to assist with college expenses, but you can choose to enter into a contract with the other parent to help with college expenses in the future for your children.
+I do not believe that a judge has the legal authority under Texas law to order you to assist with college expenses, but you can choose to enter into a contract with the other parent to help with current or future college expenses for your children.

 You should be cautious about doing this because a child can always borrow money to pay for college expenses.
 If you are not already contributing to your own retirement plan, your money might be better spent providing for your own retirement than being obligated to pay for a child's future college expenses.
 You can borrow money for college, but you cannot borrow money for retirement.